It was not a surprise…in 2012, when I became a member of the Lynch Syndrome family.

 I am now having yearly colonoscopies, gastroscopy/cytology every two years and not forgetting to ignore the normal age related checks.

 On a recent visit to geneticist David Gallagher my daughter and I were complaining about the poor system we appear to have in Ireland in relation to identification and care of people with Lynch Syndrome and discovered that the medical profession are working with very little resources in the whole area of Genetics.
-We as members of the L.S. family have a part to play and by galvanising our numbers we can improve the information dissemination, both to undiagnosed families and practioners, and ensure that we influence the decision makers in providing more resources to this area.
+We as members of the L.S. family have a part to play and by galvanising our numbers we can improve the information dissemination, both to undiagnosed families and practioners.
+We can ensure that we influence the decision makers in providing more resources to this area.

 It’s a no brainer…..Providing more resources for early identification will prove cost effective.